How to do Email Warm-Up Despite Google Ban

-Marketers send small numbers of emails from a (new) sender’s address to build a good reputation with ESPs before sending out bulk emails.
+Marketers send small numbers of emails (with or without using a tool) from a new sender’s address to build a good reputation with ESPs before sending out bulk emails.
 This process is called email warm-up.
 The goal is to avoid spam filters by starting small.

 You should warm up an email before starting an email campaign or sending mass emails for any purpose at all.